proycon/LaMachine/docs/clarin_reviewer_response.md

 > The justification for such a system is well argued for but how such facility relates to other functions that CLARIN centres are
 > supposed to serve is not entirely clear.

+(see also the comments to reviewer 4 below, who I think has the same question)

 ## REVIEW 4

 This reviewer poses some very good and interesting questions about the relation between LaMachine and the larger CLARIN infrastructure.